epsilon-sh/energy/README.md

 ## Introduction

-Epsilon Energy is a web application built using modern web technologies.
+Epsilon Echo is a web application built using modern web technologies.
 It offers a range of features designed to enhance user experience and provide seamless performance.

 ## Features